-Some measurements you should abide by include the space needed to swing open your refrigerator door or open your dishwasher.
-Generally, plan on allowing at least 39 inches between an island and any opposing obstacle, and a 48-inch clearance is preferred.
-Remember, you probably won’t be the only person in the kitchen, so it’s good to plan for space for another person to be able to move around someone washing dishes or staring inside the refrigerator.
-If you are planning a kitchen for accessibility, most wheelchairs need a 60-inch circle to turn completely.
+Some measurements you should abide by include the space needed to swing your refrigerator door open or open your dishwasher.
+Plan to allow at least 39 inches between an island and any opposing obstacle.
+A 48-inch clearance is preferred.

 It’s important to put some careful thought and planning into your kitchen design.
-Showrooms where you can see, and touch will inspire you.
-Today’s computer design tools, along with the help of experienced staff and designers, will help personalize and enhance your kitchen island design to make it just right for you.DREAM IT.
-DESIGN IT.
-LIVE IT. | Kitchen & Bath Center
+Showrooms, where you can see and touch, can help inspire you.
+Today’s computer design tools, along with the help of experienced staff and designers can assist with personalizing and enhancing your kitchen island to make it just right for you.